tensorflow/tensorflow/g3doc/OpDefinitions.md

 ### Custom builder methods

-For each operation, there are two builder automatically generated based on the arguments and returns types:
+For each operation, there are two builders automatically generated based on the arguments and returns types:

 ```c++